 2009 Wahl Clipper Corporation celebrates its 90th anniversary as a pioneer of professional and home grooming products.In those nine decades, Wahl strived and diversified to bring quality and innovation to the professional beauty and barber salon trade, consumer personal care and animal grooming categories.
 And, the tradition of innovation continued – from the first hair clipper to the first lithium ion powered trimmer.
 In 2009, Wahl introduced the first grooming tool to harness the power of lithium ion, the most technologically advanced rechargeable battery available.

 2010 Now in its 91st year, Wahl Clipper Corporation is an international industry leader in the manufacturing of products for the professional beauty and barber salon trade, consumer personal care and animal grooming.
-Headquartered in Sterling, Ill., Wahl currently employs some 2,000 people worldwide in Argentina, Australia, Brazil, Canada, China, England, Germany, Holland, Hungary, Japan, Russia, South Africa, Spain and the United States.
+Headquartered in Sterling, Ill., Wahl currently employs over 1,500 people worldwide in Argentina, Australia, Brazil, Canada, China, England, Germany, Holland, Hungary, Japan, Russia, South Africa, Spain and the United States.
 Wahl products are available in 165 countries around the world.

 Under Greg Wahl's leadership, the company sets its sights on Leading with Vision, a new philosophy for the 21st Century.
 "To maintain our leadership position in the personal care categories we serve, we must have vision.
 Vision to continually improve our existing products.
 Vision to bring new products to market which meet the wants and needs of consumers.
 Vision to stay innovative and ahead of our competitors, and vision to support our customers, the retailers, with sales and marketing programs that make it easy, fun and profitable for them to sell more Wahl products.
 Leading with Vision means constantly being alert to new opportunities.
 By sharing the vision, we can make tomorrow absolutely extraordinary."